Psychology and Self Improvement

 How often does it happen when we see people make a mistake and then say to themselves, “I just didn’t see my actions all the way through.”

 Visualizing our actions and the consequences to those actions can help us to avoid making those mistakes.
 It is a great way to prepare ourselves mentally before we begin acting out our goals.
 Visualization has been used in Sports Psychology for decades now as a method of rehearsal and motivation.
-Also, this was recently reported by one psychiatrist and brain researcher at the Huffington Post,

 “Although visualization was regarded as ‘new age hype’ for many years, research has shown that there is a strong scientific basis for how and why visualization works.
 It is now a well-known fact that we stimulate the same brain regions when we visualize an action and when we actually perform that same action.
 For example, when you visualize lifting your right hand, it stimulates the same part of the brain that is activated when you actually lift your right hand.
 This shared area of brain activation when we imagine an action and perform it has been demonstrated extensively in the scientific literature.
 A striking example of how visualization increases brain activation is seen in stroke.